Brayonski/minutepitch/README.md

 # <p align="center">One Minute Pitch
-This app is primarily concerned with making its users on point
+One minute pitch is an interactive app whereby users can share on their creative pitches